-Growing up as a child, mum would always talk about how a clean environment affects our mental health.
+Growing up as a child, Mum would always talk about how a clean environment affects our mental health.
 Trust me most times, I grudgingly would adhere to what she says.
-But it’s not until am done with cleaning, that this good feeling emerges with a particular aura around me.
+But it’s not until am has done with cleaning, that this good feeling emerges with a particular aura around me.

 Now who said cleanliness isn’t a priority?
-It is because with it, orderliness and organisation became a watchword.
+It is because, with it, orderliness and organization became a watchword.